mythz/jquip/README.md

   - New tests added and bug fixes.
 Backbone.js latest test suite now passes in all the latest browsers - now included in the **/test** folder.
   - New Event system added as a plugin, now with abstracted events.
     - We expect most devs would want to include events, but can now be stripped if you dont.
-  - Query engines are now pluggable and none are included by default but will auto detect window.Sizzle or window.qwery if available and automatically download Sizzle.js from [cdnjs.com](http://cdnjs.com) if a browser doesn't supprot `document.querySelectorAll` (i.e. <=IE7).
-Note: because there's Sizzle.js it's important to be aware of the limitations when relying on browsers native querySelector implementations, i.e. there are [restrictions in IE8](http://www.javascriptkit.com/dhtmltutors/css_selectors_api.shtml) where the HTML page must be in standards mode and Safari in quirks mode [can't handle uppercase or unicode characters](http://www.wordsbyf.at/2011/11/23/selectors-selectoring/).
+  - Query engines are now pluggable and none are included by default but will auto detect window.Sizzle or window.qwery if available and automatically download Sizzle.js from [cdnjs.com](http://cdnjs.com) if a browser doesn't support `document.querySelectorAll` (i.e. <=IE7).
+Note: because there's no Sizzle.js it's important to be aware of limitations when relying on browsers native querySelector implementations, i.e. there are [restrictions in IE8](http://www.javascriptkit.com/dhtmltutors/css_selectors_api.shtml) where the HTML page must be in standards mode and Safari in quirks mode [can't handle uppercase or unicode characters](http://www.wordsbyf.at/2011/11/23/selectors-selectoring/).

 #### pre-alpha